 Classroom management is one of the most difficult aspects of teaching.
-Despite the difficulties of behavioral problems there are several steps teachers can make to mitigate this problem.
+Despite the difficulties of behavioral problems, there are several steps teachers can make to mitigate this problem.
 This post will provide some practical ways to reduce or even eliminate the headache of classroom management.

 Deal with the Learning Space

-The learning space is another name for the classroom that the teacher have authority over.
+The learning space is another name for the classroom that the teacher has authority over.
 If a teacher is fortunate enough to have their own classroom (this is not always the case) he or she may need to consider some of the following.